TheCaliforniaCoder/Horror/README.md

 ## Challenges

-Selecting an appropriate API proved to be the biggest obstacle, and it took me two days of the seven-day project to scour for the ideal one.
+Selecting an appropriate API proved to be the biggest obstacle, as it took me two days of the seven-day project to scour for the ideal one.
 This task educated me on how to thoroughly comprehend API documentation.
 Additionally, I initially struggled to comprehend the organization of the various components but eventually improved my understanding.
 Overall, I encountered difficulties determining where to commence, but I tackled the task methodically.

 ## Wins

-   Besides finishing on time, I'd say the biggest win is learning how to create a React app using an API.
+Besides finishing on time, I'd say the biggest win is learning how to create a React app using a third-party API.
 I even surprised myself by tackling one of the additional features: the search function.

 ## Key Learnings & Takeaways